-Gardening is a wonderful activity for the whole family and whatever your time schedule, physical ability or level of expertise there will be a way for you to grow some of your own food.
+Gardening is a wonderful activity for the whole family.
+Whatever your time schedule, physical ability or level of expertise, there will be a way for you to grow some of your own food.
+Even beginners can have success by starting with easy garden plants.
 Here are 5 easy food crops for you to grow and growing tips to help you succeed.

 With food prices increasing and families needing to stretch their budgets further, growing some of your own food offers a solution.
 Eating fresh, seasonal produce has health benefits too and might entice you to be more creative in the kitchen.
 By growing some of your own food you can increase your intake of organic produce without increasing the amount you spend.
 Teaching kids to garden to also a great way to impart a life long interest and skill.